giorginolab/vmd_diffusion_coefficient/paper/paper.md

 # Related tools

-The `gmx msd` command line utility is distributed with GROMACS and performs the MSD calculation [@lekmul_proteins_2019].
 MEMBPLUGIN is a VMD plugin which implements additional analysis types specifically for quasi-planar bilayer simulations [@guixa-gonzalez_membrane_2016].
+This tool's regression test is based on the case study trajectories provided with MEMBPLUGIN.

+The `gmx msd` command line utility is distributed with GROMACS and performs a similar MSD calculation from the shell [@lemkul_proteins_2019].